Evaluating the wild Brauer group: Introduction

 If $A$ is an Abelian group and $n$ a positive integer, then $A[n]$ and $A/n$ denote the kernel and cokernel, respectively, of multiplication by $n$ on $A$.
 If $\ell$ is prime, then $A\{\ell\}$ denotes the $\ell$-power torsion subgroup of $A$.

 We use extensively the notation introduced in~\cite[\S 1]{K}.
-In particular, the notation $\Z/n(r)$ has a particular meaning in characteristic $p$.
+In particular, the notation $(\Z/n)(r)$ has a particular meaning in characteristic $p$.
 Write $n = p^s m$ with $p \nmid m$.
-For any scheme $S$ smooth over a field of characteristic $p$, the sheaf $\Z/n(r)$ on $S_\et$ is defined by
+For any scheme $S$ smooth over a field of characteristic $p$, the object $(\Z/n)(r)$ of the bounded derived category $D^b(S_\et)$ is defined by

-For the definition of $\Omega^r_{S,\log}$, see~\cite[I.5.7]{I}.
+Here $W_s \Omega^\bullet_{S,\log}$ is the logarithmic de Rham--Witt complex of Illusie: see~\cite[I.5.7]{I}.
 We further use Kato's notation

 whenever either $n$ is invertible in $R$, or $R$ is smooth over a field of characteristic $p$.